-Starting with some salient points on Clinical trials in United States
+Starting with some salient points on Clinical trials in United States.

-- Language for clinical trial: English
+- Language for a clinical trial application: English

 - Process of regulatory & EC approval: Parallel

-- Required: Registration of trial
+- Registration of trial: Required

 - Export of specimens: Allowed